Tips for Managing Your Pet’s Anxiety: From Separation to Noise Phobias

 Pets dealing with situational anxiety may experience the symptoms after a trigger occurs, such as being left home alone or fireworks being set off.
 Once the trigger has been removed or subsided, they may return to their normal behavior after some time.
 In contrast, a pet with generalized anxiety might continuously exhibit one or several of the symptoms listed.

-If your pet is exhibiting any of the symptoms listed above or other abnormal behavior, don’t put off seeking assistance, we are here to help and there should not be a negative stigma for seeking veterinary expertise.
+If your pet is exhibiting any of the symptoms listed above or other abnormal behavior, don’t put off seeking assistance.
+We are here to help, and there should not be a negative stigma for seeking veterinary expertise.
 The longer your pet’s anxiety goes unacknowledged, the more it can worsen and become more challenging to treat.

 There are many approaches to treating pet anxiety, and what works for your pet will be specific to them and may not be the first method you try.
 The first place to start if you believe your pet is exhibiting signs of anxiety is to visit your vet to rule out physical medical conditions that might be contributing to their symptoms.
 You and your vet should then be able to narrow down the situation, triggers, or the cause of your pet’s anxiety.